In brief: Detailed settings for each OneBox.

 It is flagged as an error if the same channel is in the XA and the AO list.

-CAUTION: You might damage the OneBox or other equipment if you cross-connect inputs to outputs.
+CAUTION: You might damage the OneBox or other equipment if you connect external voltage sources to OneBox channels that are configured for output (AO).

 Yes it is safe and permitted, to enable XD and specify AO channels.
-The digital lines for AO channels are disabled and read as zeros.
+The digital lines for both XA and AO channels are thresholded and recorded.

 This lets you group/sort/order the channels in SpikeGLX graph windows.
 It has no effect on how binary data are stored.